-For cows to produce milk, they have to give birth to a calf every year.
-Most calves are separated from their mother within twelve hours of birth to reduce the risk of disease, and most do not stay on the farm for long.
+For cows to produce milk, they have to give birth to a calf.
+Most calves are separated from their mother within twelve hours of birth to reduce the risk of disease transmission to the calf, and most do not stay on the farm for long.

 The term ‘bobby calves’ refers to newborn calves that are less than 30 days old and not with their mothers.
 Essentially, they are surplus to dairy industry requirements as they are not required for the milking herd.
-This applies to all bull calves (males) and around three quarters of heifer calves (females).
-Each year, around 400,000 of these bobby calves are destined for slaughter.
+This applies to all bull calves (males) and about one quarter of heifer calves (females) born each year.
+And, each year, around 450,000 of these bobby calves are destined for slaughter.

 Bobby calves destined for slaughter are housed together and fed colostrum, milk or milk replacer, usually only once a day.
 Bobby calves, because of their low value, often do not get the same standard of housing, cleanliness, care or attention as the valuable replacement heifers or the calves being reared for veal.
-For their health and welfare, bobby calves should be fed twice a day and be housed in sheltered, clean and dry environments with room to lie down on suitable bedding.
+For their health and welfare, bobby calves should be fed at least twice a day and be housed in sheltered, clean and dry environments with room to lie down on suitable bedding.

 Transport requirements for bobby calves state that they must be at least five days old before they can be transported to the abattoir.
 Because they are so young, bobby calves have the following specific animal welfare issues when they are being transported to slaughter:

 Calves should be handled humanely at all times so they do not become injured or distressed.
 This means no rough handling, prodding, use of dogs or electric prodders.

 Once at the abattoir, young bobby calves are penned (usually overnight) to await slaughter first thing in the morning.
 All this time they will not have access to liquid feed, they will not be provided with bedding and they will be without their mothers.